zydou/arti/doc/dev/notes/memory-limit.md

     memquota: memquots::raw::Participation,
     // when receiver dropped, or memory reclaimed, call all of these
     // for circuits, callback will send a ctrl msg
-    // (callback is nicer than use handing out an mpsc rx
+    // (callback is nicer than us handing out an mpsc rx
     // which user must read and convert items from)
     collpase_notify: Vec<CollapseCallback>,